MjavadH/Readory/README.md

 - `POST /books/:bookId/chapters` – **admin only**.
 Add a chapter with `{ title, index, price?, isFree?, contentPath? }`.

 - `POST /books/:bookId/chapters/:chapterId/purchase` – purchase a chapter (JWT required).
 Debits the user’s wallet if the chapter isn’t free.

-## Security & Best Practices

-- **Do not commit sensitive files** like `.env` or any files containing secrets, API keys or passwords.
-Use `.env.example` to document required variables.

-- Exclude generated folders (`node_modules`, `dist`) by using a `.gitignore` file.
-The NestJS CLI generates a `.gitignore` for you.

-- Keep your dependencies up to date and monitor for security advisories.

-## Commit Workflow

-Below is a suggested commit history to reflect the major milestones of this project.
-Each step corresponds to a logical unit of work; commit messages should be descriptive and in the imperative mood:

-1. **Initialize NestJS project** – scaffold the `server` with `nest new`.

-2. **Enable strict TypeScript and ES modules** – configure `tsconfig.json` and set `"type": "module"` in `package.json`.

-3. **Add Prisma and initial schema** – install Prisma, define roles, users, wallets, books, chapters, and migrations.

-4. **Integrate Prisma with NestJS** – create `PrismaService` and `PrismaModule`, update `AppModule`.

-5. **Implement user module** – create `UsersModule`, `UsersService`, add wallet creation on user registration.

-6. **Add authentication** – install auth dependencies, implement `AuthService`, strategies, guards, DTOs, and controllers.

-7. **Configure environment variables and JWT** – set up `.env`, load variables via `ConfigModule`.

-8. **Add wallet module** – implement credit/debit and wallet endpoints.

-9. **Add role‑based access control** – implement roles decorator and guard; include role in JWT payload.

-10. **Add books module** – implement listing, creation and updating of books; admin‑only routes.

-11. **Add chapters module** – implement listing, creation and purchasing of chapters; integrate with wallet service.

-12. **Update README and docs** – document setup, endpoints, and usage instructions.

-Feel free to squash minor tweaks or fixes into the relevant commits.
-Avoid committing secrets or environment files.

 ## License